The GSMA has shared details of its health and safety plan for MWC21 Barcelona, developed with and approved by Catalan Health authorities.

 Currently, there is no global standard for proof of vaccine approved by governments.
 Therefore, for now, we have decided to use the rapid test.
 Should the situation change from now until June we will adjust as necessary.
 Therefore, all will need to be tested or have current 72-hour valid test.

-As with previous years, the entire Fira Gran via venue will be leased to the GSMA for MWC21.
-This year, we are planning for around 50,000 people to attend and we are re-designing the layout to ensure social distancing, active capacity, crowd density management and one-way crowd flows, including doubling entrances and exits.
+As with previous years, the entire Fira Gran Via venue will be leased to the GSMA for MWC21.
+This year, we are planning for around 35,000 - 50,000 people to attend and we are re-designing the layout to ensure social distancing, active capacity, crowd density management and one-way crowd flows, including doubling entrances and exits.

 A test is valid for a 72-hour period and must not ‘expire’ whilst you are onsite.
 All participants will be required to have a negative rapid test to access the venue.
 The test must be repeated every 72 hours with participants notified through the My MWC app of upcoming expiration.
 Therefore, participants will only be allowed to enter the venue if they have a full day validity remaining on their 72 hour time frame.

-As a test is valid for a 72-hour period you will need to get a new test at one of MWC relevant testing centres for the full day you intend to visit the event.
+As a test is valid for a 72-hour period you will need to get a new test at the dedicated MWC testing center (at Fira Gran Via, Hall 1) for the full day you intend to visit the event.
 The test must be repeated every 72 hours with participants notified through the My MWC app of upcoming expiration.

 No. You will only be allowed access to MWC with a full day’s validity in any one test period.